UK garage: 1998–2001: 2-step garage and UK chart success

 With the continued support of pirate radio stations such as Rinse FM, Ice FM, Déjà Vu, and Flex FM, the soaring popularity of UK garage saw 1999 take the genre into the mainstream, breaking into the music charts.
 Venues such as Scala, The Colosseum, The Gass Club, Ministry of Sound and Fabric became especially associated with garage.
 Besides being popular in UK clubs, venues in Aiya Napa and Ibiza were also dedicated to garage.

 Production duos Shanks & Bigfoot and Artful Dodger were very successful with the tracks "Sweet Like Chocolate" (the first UK garage track to hit number one in the UK) and "Re-Rewind", respectively.
-Both songs reached platinum status and became anthems for the 2-step scene.
+Both songs reached platinum status and became anthems for the 2-step garage scene.
 Other huge hits in 1999 include the #1 house/garage anthem "You Don't Know Me" by Armand van Helden.

 Da Click (Pied Piper, MC Creed, PSG, Unknown MC and singer Valerie M) had a #14 hit with "Good Rhymes", while musical trio the Dreem Teem had a #15 hit with "Buddy X 99", a garage remix of Neneh Cherry's 1992 song "Buddy X".
 DJ Luck & MC Neat also had a chart hit with "A Little Bit of Luck" in late 1999 into early 2000.

 Many more UK garage acts followed into the new millennium by releasing commercially successful singles, thus making UK garage and 2-step a stable fixture on the UK charts for the next couple of years.
 Debut singles of various UK garage artists were hitting the number one spot on the UK charts.
 Craig David's debut solo single "Fill Me In", a mix of R&B and 2-step, with single formats containing various garage remixes of the track, hit number 1 in April 2000, while Sweet Female Attitude's "Flowers" was number 2.

+MJ Cole, a classically trained oboe and piano player, had a string of chart and underground hits, most notably with "Sincere" in 1998 and "Crazy Love" in 2000.
+Cole also won a BBC "Young Musician of the Year" award.